 As I continue reading in Acts, I have come today to the story of Peter, the apostle, and Cornelius, the Roman Centurion who lived in Caesarea.
 I wrote about this story not long ago, in Reflection on the Unity for which Jesus Prayed: Peter & Cornelius, but today I see a different twist that runs with the theme of eyewitnesses and God revealing Himself to people.

 As a lawyer, I am keenly aware of the central importance of eyewitnesses to getting at the truth of any matter.
 There is no better proof in the law than eyewitness testimony.
-The rules of law allow hearsay testimony (the testimony of what someone else said) only in extreme and limited circumstances because eyewitness testimony is considered much more reliable inherently.
+The rules of law allow hearsay testimony (the testimony of what someone else said) only in extreme and limited circumstances because eyewitness testimony is considered inherently much more reliable.

-Eyewitness testimony is light years more reliable than secondhand testimony, but even eyewitness testimony can be unreliable at times.
+Eyewitness testimony is light years more reliable than secondhand testimony, but even eyewitness testimony needs to be carefully considered along with the credibility of the eyewitnesses.
 People aren’t always good at observing details accurately.
-People sometimes fill in the gaps in understanding of what happened with details that are assumed which aren’t accurate.
+People sometimes fill in the gaps in understanding of what happened with details that are assumed, but which aren’t accurate.
 People do this consciously and unconsciously.
 Eyewitnesses can be influenced by subconscious biases and influences.
 Sometimes eyewitnesses even lie about what they have seen.

-We see this principle at work in the documentation that presents the evidence for Jesus Christ – which is the Bible of course.
-The Bible reveals a primary emphasis on the testimony of eyewitnesses.
+We see this principle at work in the narrative accounts contained in the Bible that we call the Gospels.
+The Bible expressly focuses on the testimony of eyewitnesses.
 Following is a summary of the ways in which the theme of eyewitness testimony runs throughout the New Testament.